Yannick-Malins/SimpleChatServer/README.md

 ### Test
 import SimpleChatServer.postman_collection.json

-You can test the "user" feature by overriding the auth for the POST service from user a to b, and then seeing these users appear in the message list
+You can test the "user" feature of rooms and messages by overriding the auth for the POST service to users a/b/c